AustralianBioCommons/human-omics-data-sharing-field-guide/README.md

 ## Deployment

-The website is deployed using github actions defined in the workflow here: [github-pages.yml](https://github.com/AustralianBioCommons/human-omics-data-sharing-field-guide/blob/main/.github/workflows/github-pages.yml)
+The website is deployed using GitHub actions defined in the workflow here: [github-pages.yml](https://github.com/AustralianBioCommons/human-omics-data-sharing-field-guide/blob/main/.github/workflows/github-pages.yml)

-The action is run each time a new commit is pushed to the github repository.
+The action is run each time a new commit is pushed to the GitHub repository.

-The actions perform two things:
+The actions perform three things:
 1. Extract references from the group Zotero library and save it to the `_bibliography` folder as `references.bib`
-2. Render the markdown into html and push to the `gh-pages` branch
+2. Builds the website using Ruby/Jekyll, converting all the markdown files to html

-The main reason for doing it this way is to allow the use of other Jekyll extensions that would not be allowed by the native github pages workflow.
-Specifically, this allows us to use the [Jekyll Scholar](https://github.com/inukshuk/jekyll-scholar) extension for the display of nicely formatted citations and reference lists.

-One thing to be aware of is that version `5.16.0` of the Jekyll Scholar extension needs to be used due to the `elixir-toolkit-theme` relying on version `3.9` of Jekyll.
-Later versions of the Jekyll Scholar extension use Jekyll `~>4.0`.
-I am yet to run into any issues with using the earlier version of the extension.
+3. Deploys the website